astrostake/cosmos-light-indexer/README.md

 # Cosmos Light Indexer ⚛️

-A lightweight, robust, and multichain indexer designed specifically to track **Validator Reputation, Governance & History** on Cosmos SDK chains.
+A lightweight, robust, and multichain indexer designed specifically to track **Validator Reputation, Governance, History & Network Upgrades** on Cosmos SDK chains.

 Unlike full-node indexers (like Juno or BDJuno) that require PostgreSQL and heavy hardware, this tool uses **SQLite** and connects to public API/LCD endpoints to scrape and persist data.
 It is engineered to be resilient against public node rate limits and pagination issues.